ros-infrastructure/ros_buildfarm/doc/ongoing_operations.rst

 Disable all jobs related to a specific target
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Assuming that the ROS distributions is called `lunar` and the architecture is `Ubuntu Yakkety` you can disable the jobs with the following prefixes:
+Assuming that the ROS distribution is called `lunar` and the platform is `Ubuntu Yakkety` you can disable the jobs with the following prefixes:
 * `Lsrc_uY__` which matches the Lunar source jobs for Ubuntu Yakkety.
 * `Lbin_uY64__` which matches the Lunar binary jobs for Ubuntu Yakkety for the `amd64` architecture.
-* ... add additional prefixes for other architecture.
+* ... add additional prefixes for other architectures.

 If the configuration also specifies `devel`, `doc` or `pull request` jobs for the specific target they can to be disabled too:
 * `Ldev_<key>__` which matches the Lunar devel jobs for the given build file key.